 At first glance, drifting can seem reckless, unsafe, and just plain stupid.
 While this can be true in some cases, there are many benefits that can be translated directly to your everyday driving and help you become a safer, more controlled, and overall better driver.

 A Short History of Drifting

-Japan is generally accredited to the birth of mainstream drifting, when drivers racing through the twisty mountain roads would purposefully skid their car through the corners.
+The birth of mainstream drifting is generally credited to Japan, where drivers racing through the twisty mountain roads would purposefully skid their cars through the corners.
 This was furthered when the movie The Fast and the Furious: Tokyo Drift was released in 2006.
 Set in Japan, the movie glorifies drifting and brought a lot of popularity to the activity.

 Once the drift has been initiated, it takes great car control to maintain the slide without spinning out or straightening back out.
 The driver must be able to accurately modulate the throttle while at the same time using the brakes and giving adjustments to the steering wheel.
 While this could sound simple on paper, it is anything but.
 The driver has to be able to sense any imbalance in the slide and immediately make adjustments to the controls in order to counteract the problem.
 A light, now, should be beginning to dawn as to how this activity can be beneficial.

 How Drifting Affects Everyday Driving

 Drifting is all about car control.
 A drifter has to know how his or her car will react with the road surface, how to instantly react to outside forces, where to look, and how to recover from mistakes.
 A drifter has to have impeccable hand and foot coordination and confidence in a vehicle.
 All of these values transfer directly to everyday road driving.
 For example: On the road, there are obstacles of every kind, and all conditions imaginable.
 One day in the rain or snow, for instance, a car could lose traction on a corner.
 If the driver of that car were someone who had only driven their car slowly and carefully, they may stomp on the brakes, steer the wrong way, or simply hope for the best.